SCROLL DOWN FOR ALL NATICK RESTAURANTS

 - Go directly to Natick Mall restaurants

 Natick offers a variety of eateries, from fancy to homey to chains.
 Natick’s best-known restaurant team is Dora Tavel-Sanchez Luz and Gabriel Sanchez Luz, who launched Buttercup in Natick following their success with The Farmhouse in Needham.
 Seafood standbys are Legal Seafood on route 9 and Dolphin in Natick Center.
 Fanciness aside, Casey’s Diner is the place to go for steamed hot dogs, burgers, and other diner classics.

 A slew of Asian restaurants dot the town, from sushi-and-more powerhouse Minado to strip-mall Shanghai Tokyo and Route 9’s Oga’s.
 There’s even a take-out sushi bar at Roche Bros. grocery store that does a very brisk business.

 Other restaurants featuring ethnic delights include Italian restaurants such as Comella’s, which has a signature dish called the “Mess” and Agostino’s, which underwent renovations in 2018; Zaftig’s, a classic Jewish delicatessen; and Mexacali Grill, serving authentic Mexican cuisine on the Natick/Wellesley line.

-Natick’s densest restaurant rows is Route 9, which in addition to the previously mentioned spots is home to chains such as The Cheesecake Factory, P.F.
-Chang’s, The Met, (all located in the Natick Mall), and more.
+Natick’s densest restaurant rows is Route 9, which in addition to the previously mentioned spots is home to chains such as The Cheesecake Factory, and P.F.
+Chang’s (all located in the Natick Mall), and more.